Firefighters Told They Would Have To Get Rid of Their Beloved Station Cat

 "With all the firefighting and emergency runs, I would think the higher-ups would realize how valuable the kitty is to these brave people.
 There's nothing more relaxing than a kitty in your lap purring."

-"It is a proven fact cats provide companionship to those who save the public but are a release of stress the firefighters and EMTs need after losing a human in a fire or accident," read another comment.
+"It is a proven fact that cats provide companionship to those who save the public and are a release of stress that firefighters and EMTs need after losing a human in a fire or accident," read another comment.

-"The stress that happens in the human body is real bad and a cat will love on them and provide the stress releasing [hormones] to keep them strong and healthy.
+"The stress that occurs in the human body is real, and a cat will love on them and provide the stress-releasing hormones to keep them strong and healthy.

-"I for one protest their plans of eviction of Edna unless of course, they would like to rub the firefighters and EMT's shoulders and chase the rats and mice that inhibit the station themselves," the commenter continued.
+"I, for one, protest their plans to evict Edna unless, of course, they would like to rub the firefighters' and EMTs' shoulders and chase the rats and mice that inhabit the station themselves," the commenter continued.